ave3i/Salory/README.md

-# Salory
+# Synth
-Salory™ is a roblox exploit software development platform meant for educational purposes only!
+Synth™ is a roblox exploit software development platform meant for educational purposes only!
 Thanks for using our software!